gingerbreadboy/web-dev-guidelines/README.md

 1. Reduce the impact of third-party code

-### Image elements do not have explicit width and height.
+### Image elements do not have explicit width and height

-Properly add width and height attributes to images throughout the website. if not applicable, you can use `aspect-ratio:` tag for your images.
+Properly add width and height attributes to images throughout the website. if not applicable, you can use `aspect-ratio:` css attribute for your images.
 Check [caniuse.com](https://caniuse.com/mdn-css_properties_aspect-ratio) to know the browsers currently supporting the atrribute.

+## Accesibilty, Best Practices
+this part of the page speed insights usuually has high scores commpared to Performance and SEO, so we will only note important elements to fix.

+___Note for designers:___

+for the problem __Background and foreground colors do not have a sufficient contrast ratio.__, Some people with low vision experience low contrast, meaning that there aren't very many bright or dark areas.
+Everything tends to appear about the same brightness, which makes it hard to distinguish outlines, borders, edges, and details.
+Text that is too close in luminance (brightness) to the background can be hard to read. citation from [https://dequeuniversity.com/rules/axe/4.7/color-contrast].

+## Browser errors were logged to the console
+ensure no javaScript functions shown on the browser console.
+Also, make sure console logging functions (such as `console.log()`) are removed before releasing the site since these functions are for testing.

+## SEO
+These checks ensure that your page is following basic search engine optimization advice.

+### Links are not crawlable
+Search engines may use href attributes on links to crawl websites.
+Ensure that the href attribute of anchor elements links to an appropriate destination, so more pages of the site can be discovered. ___avoid `<a href="">` without links as Google metrics crawl most of the link tags of the site. you can use `cursor: pointer;` css attribute to provide clickable appearance for non-redirecting buttons___

+### `<meta name="viewport">` tag with width or initial-scale
+essential for browsers to read your media queries.
+Please include this at all times.

+### Document uses legible font sizes
+___Note for designers:___
+avoid using font sizes smmaller than 12px if possible, as users needs to pinch the screen to zoom the screen on mobile which causes poor UX.